dookbook/dookbook-doc-webfrontend/en/nth_of_type__nth_last_of_type_pseudo_class.md

 TOPICS: :nth-of-type()
         :nth-last-of-type()
-AUTHORS: mdn; mdn@mozilla-community.org; github:mdn

 # CSS Pseudo-Class: `:nth-of-type()`、`:nth-last-of-type()`

-The **`:nth-of-type(n)`** CSS pseudo-class matches elements of a given type, based on their position among a group of siblings.
+The **`:nth-of-type(n)`** CSS pseudo-class matches elements of a given type, based on their position among a group of *siblings*.

-The **`:nth-last-of-type(n)`** CSS pseudo-class matches elements of a given type, based on their position among a group of siblings, counting from the end.
+The **`:nth-last-of-type(n)`** CSS pseudo-class matches elements of a given type, based on their position among a group of *siblings*, counting from the end.

 ## parameter